yuvalshahtech/student-management-system/README.md

 # 🔷 Student Management System
 🎓 Track • Update • Manage

+A console-based Python project to manage student records — using basic logic, loops, and functions.
 This is a Python-based Student Management System that allows users to efficiently add, view, search, update, and delete student records — with auto GPA calculation based on marks.

 > Poster Logic → Functional Flow
 > All core features are reflected visually through a sci-fi HUD-inspired interface: